baroquon/reefpoints/source/posts/2016-09-08-kiss-phoenix-auth.md

 Super simple, clean, and easy to read because we're combining functions that are organized in modules.
 Nothing crazy happening.

 This isn't just an example of how to do authorization.
 When you're looking to add a feature to your application, consider it might be simpler than you think when you take advantage of the tools you have available.
+When in doubt...
+'Keep It Simple, Silly'!